We are a Marxist organization that supports the development of class struggle politics.

 3. Mass politics, not subculture.

-The DSA cannot serve as a vehicle for mass politics without first confronting its skewed class composition.
+The Socialist Left cannot serve as a vehicle for mass politics without first confronting its skewed class composition.
 We claim to champion the working class, yet our membership is overwhelmingly drawn from the ranks of the petty bourgeoisie or its aspirants, in particular downwardly-mobile, college-educated millennials.
 This fact has given rise to a pervasive middle class “activist” culture that alienates working class people unfamiliar with the latest fads and taboos emanating from elite universities and the nonprofit complex.

 4. A true workers’ party.